 Average Cumulative and Science GPA’s for Allopathic MD—AMCAS

 While these numbers can be disheartening, it’s important for you to keep in mind that the medical schools do not share in the MSAR the full range of scores that they accept—only self-reported averages.
 If your MCAT score is higher than average, you can safely apply with a somewhat lower than average GPA—as long as you have exceptional activities and essays.
 The lower your numbers, the more important it is that these other areas of the application be strong.

 3. MCAT Averages of Medical School Applicants

 The same strategy applies here.
 If you have a higher than average GPA, your MCAT score can be somewhat lower than average.
 In the table below, the average MCAT scores for applicants and matriculates are listed.

 Average MCAT scores for Allopathic MD—AMCAS

 The MCAT and GPA averages above are for all schools.
 When you are deciding where to apply, you should compare your stats with the averages for your specific target schools and adjust accordingly.

 Using data from these four areas can help you create an application strategy that will work best for you.
-For more assistance, contact me or my colleagues for a consultation to receive the personalized feedback and guidance you need to become part of the 39.6% of applicants who matriculate!
+For more assistance, work with me or my colleagues to receive the personalized feedback and guidance you need to become part of the 41.3% of applicants who matriculate!